 You'll need to remove the sealer before staining.
 To remove concrete sealer pour on Xylene (also known as Xylol or Touline) onto the concrete and let sit for 30 seconds or so, then scrub with a stiff straw brush.
 Then use a painter's shield to scrape the sealer into a pile and remove with a square point shovel.
 Then pour a little more Xylene on and repeat.
 If you're staining old concrete outside, such as staining an old concrete patio, you can power wash the sealer off of the edge of the concrete.

 If the concrete floor has wax, you will need a floor wax remover.
 You want to apply the floor wax remover to the old concrete, let it sit for a while, and scrub with a soft bristle brush.
 Mop up the area as you go until the floor wax is completely removed.
 Note: if you need to remove both wax and sealer, then there's no need to strip the wax and then the sealer, as the Xylene will melt and remove both at the same time.

-If you have paints, glues or other sticky stuff on your concrete, then you’ll need to remove those with a paint stripper, mastic remover or heavy duty glue remover.
+You'll need to remove these with a paint stripper, mastic remover or heavy duty glue remover.
 With paints and glues you will still likely need to lightly sand the concrete.
 Which you can do with a rented floor sander or floor buffing machine with the sanding pads.